jnchaba/nacho-bot/README.md

 <h3> About: </h3>
 <p>
 <ul>
 <li> This bot was made using the Discord.js library.
-It is custom made for a Discord server used by me and my friends. </li>
+It is custom made for a Discord server used by my friends and I. </li>
 </ul>
 </p>
 <h3> Functionality </h3>